 Meetings are a staple of modern work life.
 Whether it’s a group of executive board members discussing key decisions for an entire company, or a group of designers coming together to figure out the best way of creating something, businesses are run by people and fueled by collaboration and discussion.
 In a time when physical meetings are becoming more and more difficult, remote meeting platforms help businesses maintain that sense of teamwork.
 Remote meetings are a kind of virtual meeting that can be run entirely online through a laptop or even a mobile device, giving businesses a way for workers to communicate and share ideas even when they are in different spaces.
 The Complete Guide on How to Hold Remote Meetings.

 Remote meeting technology is widespread.
-Certainly, in the last few months, we’ve seen a growth in that space and there are many different types of virtual meeting software available for people to use.
+Certainly, in the last few months, we’ve seen a growth in that space and there are many different types of remote meeting software available for people to use.
 But the other side of that is that people working remotely might find they are suddenly constantly in meetings.
 It’s so easy to jump into a remote meeting that diaries become packed with meetings about anything and everything.
 So how do you run an effective remote meeting?